 Let’s walk through the changes that are in fact happening: starting today, the Platinum Card will be issued as a metal card instead of plastic, and there will be a change to the points-earning rate on the card.
 Instead of a flat 1.25x return on all purchases, cardholders will earn 3 MR points per dollar spent on dining, 2 MR points per dollar spent on travel purchases, and 1 MR point per dollar spent on all other purchases.

-Canada’s First Metal Credit Card
+Canada’s First (Widely Available) Metal Credit Card

 The USA has seen its fair share of metal credit cards, with many of Chase and Amex’s premium products all taking on a more lustrous appearance in recent years.
 We haven’t had one here in Canada yet, and as the original high-end travel card, it was only natural that the American Express Platinum Card pioneered this move.